 Travelodge Seattle by the Space Needle

-The Travelodge offers (relatively) affordable accomodations near Seattle’s most iconic landmark — the Space Needle.
+The Travelodge offers (relatively) affordable accommodations near Seattle’s most iconic landmark — the Space Needle.
 They also offer a “Shuttle Service Seattle Cruise Package” that includes a room, breakfast, wi-fi, and a shuttle to and from the downtown cruise ship terminal (Pier 66).

 Pan Pacific Hotel Seattle

 An upscale hotel, the Pan Pacific is ideal for more affluent travelers and they do their best to cater to their needs.
 The hotel offers complimentary shuttle service to locations within two miles of the hotel.
 That’s definitely within reach of Pier 66, but Pier 91 is about three miles away.
 Still, if you inquire, you might be able to have them make an exception.
 There are also other deals, including one that offers $25 Uber credit — more than enough to get you to the cruise terminal.

 Warwick Seattle Hotel

 Offering a cruise shuttle package, the Warwick Hotel is a strong choice for before or after your cruise.
 The “No Ship!” package include a room, full breakfast, and one-way transportation to either Pier 66 or 91, depending on where you cruise from.
 Just be prepared, the high-end hotel can be a little pricey.